Mining Legal Arguments to Study Judicial Formalism: Operationalizing and annotating formalism

-Disagreements were resolved through ``arbiter review'' as suggested by \cite{braun_i_2023-1} or a combination of arbiter review and ``forced agreement'' for complex cases -- mainly the holistic label.
-The combination of arbiter review and forced agreement meant that annotators were required to discuss their disagreements and propose potential solutions, accompanied by justifications for their choices.
+For the holistic label, we employed a combination of arbiter review and “forced agreement" \cite{braun_i_2023-1}.
+This meant that annotators were required to discuss their disagreements and propose potential solutions, accompanied by justifications for their choices.
 The arbiter then reviewed both the suggested solutions and their justifications; when annotators agreed on how to solve initial disagreement but the arbiter disagreed with their consensus, the arbiter assigned the final label (i.e., the initial label of one of the annotators).